Sound, rhythm, melody and UX

 5. machine learning algorithms:

-– Generative models: generative models such as GANs (Generative Adversarial Networks) and VAEs (Variational Autoencoders) can be used to learn pleasant sounds.
+– Generative models: generative models such as GANs (Generative Adversarial Networks) described in “Overview of GANs and their various applications and implementations” and VAE (Variational Autoencoder) described in “Overview of Variational Autoencoder (VAE), its algorithms and implementation examples” can be used to learn pleasant sounds.
 This makes it possible to generate a wide variety of music styles.

 – Feedback loops: algorithms can be implemented to adjust the style and tempo of music based on user feedback to provide a more personalised experience.